Justgo13/SYSC3110-Risk/README.md

 # Previous Deliverables
 - Model for the MVC pattern of Risk game
-- Code for the Risk game
+- Code for the text-based Risk game
 - UML diagrams, sequence diagrams

 # Current Deliverables